 There are plenty of technological solutions available to help you stay connected with your loved one, and assist you with coordinating their care.
 If your loved one is willing to learn – a smartphone or tablet can be a great way to stay connected with friends and family.
 There are plenty of online tutorials designed to teach older adults how to text and use social media platforms correctly and safely.
 Video-based communication platforms like FaceTime and Skype are perfect for informal chats, while Zoom is a great platform for planning meetings to discuss your loved one’s care.

-Considered smart home technology, voice activated assistants like Amazon Alexa and Google Assistant can relieve some of the stress related to caregiving.
-Yes, they can play music and provide the joke of the day, but smart caregivers can utilize digital assistants to stay connected while doing the following:
+Considered smart home technology, voice-activated assistants like Amazon Alexa and Google Assistant can relieve some of the stress related to caregiving.
+Yes, they can play music and provide the joke of the day, but savvy caregivers can utilize digital assistants by:

-- Set Reminders.
+- Setting reminders.
 If forgetting to take medications is a concern, you can set daily reminders using the Reminders & Alarms feature.
 You can also create reminders for medical appointments or other activities.

-- Create Lists.
-Voice activated assistants are perfect if writing has become too difficult for your loved one.
+- Creating lists.
+Voice-activated assistants are perfect if writing or typing has become too difficult for your loved one.
 Create multiple lists (shopping, etc.) that can be accessed from a connected smartphone.

-- Drop Ins and Broadcasts.
-Both Alexa and Google Assistant allow you to connect with other devices – drop ins for Alexa, broadcast for Google Assistant – making it easy to connect with loved ones.
+- Hosting drop-ins and broadcasts.
+Both Alexa and Google Assistant allow you to connect with other devices – drop-ins for Alexa, broadcast for Google Assistant – making it easy to connect with loved ones.